Top 7 Holiday Destinations in South Africa

 Some of the highlights along the way include beaches and hiking at Keurboomstrand, a boat cruise on the beautiful waters of Knysna Bay, the Cango Caves and limestone cliffs near the Swartberg mountains, and wine tasting in the Mossel Bay area.
 Although of course, there is so much more to discover in a self-drive exploration of the area.

-With so many holiday destinations to choose from, and with such diverse offering, a trip to South Africa is extremely appealing.
+With so many holiday destinations to choose from, and with such diverse offerings, a trip to South Africa is extremely appealing.
 Whether you prefer sunbathing on a beach, spotting iconic large animals on safari, gambling in a casino or perhaps something more original like diving with great white sharks, the country truly has it all.